alexfbasa/Practical-OpenShift-for-Developers-course/tutorials/OPENSHIFT.md

 2. **Openshift Software Defined Networking (SDN):**
    Openshift addresses the networking challenge by using the Openshift Software Defined Networking.
-It creates an Overlay Network, based on the Open vSwitch standard, that spans across multiple nodes in the cluster.
+It creates an Overlay Network, based on the **Open vSwitch standard**, that spans across multiple nodes in the cluster.
 This virtual network facilitates communication between Pods on different nodes.

 3. **Overlay Network:**
    The default network ID for the Overlay Network is 10.128.0.0/14.
 Each node is assigned a unique subnet within this range.
 For example, node 1 might have 10.128.2.0, node 2 with 10.128.4.0, and so on.
 All Pods on these nodes get unique IP addresses within their respective subnets.
+    ```commandline
+    oc get pods -o wide
+    ```

 4. **DNS in Openshift:**
    To address the issue of dynamic IP addresses for Pods, Openshift has a built-in DNS server.
-This DNS server helps map IP addresses to Pods and services, allowing you to use pod or service names to connect to other components instead of relying on static IP addresses.
+This DNS server helps map IP addresses to Pods and services, allowing you to use `pod` or `service names` to connect to other components instead of relying on static IP addresses.

 5. **Using Services:**